-The request for grant must be made on the appropriate EPO form (Form 1001), even though the request (the indication that a patent is sought, referred to in II, 4.1(i)) need initially be in no particular form.
+The request for grant must be made on the appropriate EPO form (Form 1001), even though the request (the indication that a patent is sought, referred to in A-II, 4.1(i)) need initially be in no particular form.
 Paper versions of Form 1001 are available to applicants free of charge from the EPO or competent national authorities with which applications may be filed.
-The form is furthermore available via the EPO website on the Internet and is also included in the epoline® Online Filing software, which is obtainable free of charge from the EPO (see: www.epo.org).
+The form is furthermore available via the EPO website on the Internet and is also included in the EPO Online Filing software, which is obtainable free of charge from the EPO (see: www.epo.org).

-Whenever a new version of the Request for Grant form is issued, it is published in the Official Journal of the EPO.
+Whenever a new version of the Request for Grant form is issued, attention is drawn to this fact in the Official Journal of the EPO.
 It is recommended always to use the latest version.